 The English Language Center offers advanced academic English courses for international students at RIT and a full-time program of intensive English for non-degree and provisionally admitted students.

 Respected internationally as a world leader in career-oriented, technological education, RIT attracts some of the worlds most talented, ambitious and hardworking students.
 Students of all cultures and backgrounds, from 50 states and more than 100 countries find that RIT offers an exciting environment for intellectual and personal development.

 RIT’s Spectrum Support Program (SSP) provides support to students who self-identify with Autism Spectrum Disorders (ASD).
 Case management services provide comprehensive support and graduate level students, serving as peer mentors, meet with program participants to support the development and refinement of skills needed for success at RIT and beyond.

-In Reporter Magazine's article "Succeeding with Style", Nicole Boulais, Associate Vice President of Student Affairs' Student Learning, Support & Assessment cluster discusses student learning styles, and the importance of seeking out the right academic resources to be successful in the classroom.
+In Reporter Magazine's article "Succeeding with Style", Nicole Boulais, Associate Vice President of Student Affairs' Student Learning, Support & Planning cluster discusses student learning styles, and the importance of seeking out the right academic resources to be successful in the classroom.